boveus/dev_ops_playground/README.md

 # README
-This is a project to test various things with Travis CI.
-I am using this to test a few things related to Travis CI.
+This is a project to test a few things related to devops in general.
+I am currently working on a few things related to Travis CI and how I can use it to automate static code analysis of rails apps.

+My next goal is to deploy a rails app through Capistrano to a Digital Ocean droplet.

 I plan to continually expand this and add more tools as time goes on.
+If you are reading this and you are a devops pro or someone interested in devops and want to contribute, please feel free to drop a PR with questions, additions, or requests.
+Thanks.

 These are my current additions: